Mixed Member Proportional (MMP)Electing local and regional MPs with proportional results

 Mixed Member Proportional

-Mixed Member Proportional representation was recommended by the Law Commission of Canada (2004) and several provincial commissions.
-Variations of MMP are used in New Zealand, Germany, Scotland and Wales.
+MMP was recommended by the Law Commission of Canada (2004) and several provincial commissions.
+It was invented for use in Germany, and is also used now in New Zealand as well as the Scottish and Welsh assemblies.

 How it Works

-About 60% of the MPss will be local riding MPs elected by winner-take-all as we do today.
+About 60% of the MPs will be local riding MPs elected by winner-take-all as we do today.
 About 40% of the MPs will be elected as regional MLAs, with your regional vote.

 You will have two votes.
 One vote helps elect a local MP.
 The other vote helps elect regional MPs from your region.